 - 1. Move computer closer to the AirPort Base Station or other AirPort device. - 2.
 Check the number of users trying to use AirPort in the area.
-Too many users may be accessing the network at the same time, causing heavy network traffic.
+Too many users accessing the network at the same time can cause heavy network traffic.
 To improve network connection speed, add additional AirPort Base Stations. - 3.
 Check for other changes in the environment that may cause interference with the AirPort signal.
-For more information, consult Knowledge Base article 58543: AirPort: Potential sources of interference. - 4.
+For more information, consult these Knowledge Base articles: 58543: AirPort: Potential sources of interference., 307289: MacBook Air: Optimizing AirPort Performance while using Bluetooth, and 307296: MacBook Air: Optimize Wireless Communications when using an External Display - 4.
 Use Software Update in System Preferences or see the Apple Software Updates web page to make sure the latest version of AirPort Extreme software is installed. - 5.
 Restart the computer. - 6.
 Check the AirPort Extreme antenna connection to the AirPort Extreme Card.
 Make sure each connector is securely connected and placed in the proper order. - 7.
-Reseat the AirPort Extreme card in its slot. - 8.
-Replace with known-good AirPort Extreme card. - 9.
-Check AirPort Extreme antenna wires coming from clutch barrel for nicked insulator or crimped wire.
+Re-seat the AirPort Extreme card in its slot. - 8.
+Replace with known-good AirPort Extreme card.

+- 9. Check AirPort Extreme antenna wires coming from clutch barrel for nicked insulator or crimped wire.
 If damaged, replace the display assembly. - 10.
 Check the left I/O flex cable for proper seating on both the left I/O board and logic board. - 11.
 Replace the left I/O board. - 12.
 Replace the main logic board.